lostsnow/GoMud/_datafiles/guides/building/scripting/FUNCTIONS_ROOMS.md

 Returns an Object with key/value pairs of `ProvidedRoomId`=>`NewRoomId` Creates ephemeral instances of the RoomId's provided.

+NOTE: Ephemeral rooms clean up (delete from memory) mobs, items, etc. when no players occupy the set of created rooms.

 |  Argument | Explanation |
 | --- | --- |
 | RoomIds | an array of integers containing RoomId's you want instanced |